-Cooperation with complementary programs continued in 2006.
+Cooperation with complementary programs continued in 2007.
 As in years past, the State Bar Court Alternative Discipline Program referred attorneys with pending disciplinary proceedings and investigations related to the consequences of substance abuse or mental health issues to the LAP, with closely coordinated interaction between the two programs.
-In addition, the State Bar Committee of Bar Examiners utilizes the LAP in cases where substance abuse or other mental health issues exist.
+In addition, the State Bar Committee of Bar Examiners continued to utilize the LAP in cases where substance abuse or other mental health issues exist.
 The LAP and the Other Bar also continued to work together to provide a maximum level of service to all attorneys with substance abuse issues.
+In addition, services provided by LifeRing, a secular recovery organization, were added to the LAP "menu" during 2007.